areebahasnain/oopSpring24/Lab 03/readme.md

-## I mistakenly created a folder and then uploaded the tasks into it, but I also directly uploaded the files.
-I will delete the folders once you've checked the questions and just keep the files.
-I'm not doing it right now so you can check the submission time.
+# You may find questions 1 and 2 uploaded twice: once as a file and the second time as a folder.
+This is because I mistakenly created folders for questions 1 and 2, which I will delete later once you've checked the tasks and tallied the submission time.
+I prefer uploading the files.